ACEnglish/kanpig/README.md

 When performing kmer-featurization of sequences (from reads or variants), homopolymer runs above `maxhom` are trimmed to `maxhom`.
 For example, `--maxhom 5` will only count two four-mers in homopolymer runs above 5bp.

+### `--squish`
+By default, the `--gpenalty` is applied to the scoring function as the difference between a path's node count and a haplotype's variant count.
+With `--squish` the score is weighed by the path's node count minus one.
+This means paths with fewer nodes are preferred over paths with a consistent representation to the alignment.